 I was just over 6-months into my sobriety journey when my first sober Christmas rolled around.
 It was Christmas 2016 which seems like a lifetime ago to me now.

-I went back to the blog I was writing at the time to jog my memory of how it all went, apart from the fact I maintained my alcohol free status.
+I went back to the blog I was writing at the time to jog my memory of how it all went.

 I look back and am grateful I already had some sober form over the previous six months.
-I’d had plenty of practice socialising sober, during a family holiday to Noosa in August, and at my 40th in October.
+I’d had plenty of practice socialising sober, during a family holiday, and during my 40th birthday.
 I wasn’t going into Christmas clinging onto sobriety by my finger nails.
 But I’m aware it’s not going to be like that for everyone.

 It can be so stressful navigating the final push to Christmas Day, dealing with at times fraught family dynamics, the logistics of feeding and watering everyone, and having everyone else necking booze all day.
 There’s a lot of pressure on to enjoy it.
-And this year we have the added pressures that have come with the Covid-19 pandemic, and the looming threat of Omicron.
-There is so much uncertainty about the future at the moment.
+There is also so much uncertainty about the future at the moment.
+The pressures of the transition towards the post-covid era, and continuing social and economic stresses from the pandemic, are still being felt.

 There is a seemingly endless list of reasons to drink, especially at Christmas.
 I certainly needed little arm twisting to drink throughout much of my adult life.
 But what started me on my sober path was the fact that I had never had a prolonged period of sobriety since my mid-teens, and more importantly I knew my problem drinking was making me truly miserable.
 Once I had made the break, I realised pretty quickly that I didn’t need alcohol, and that life was actually better without it.